near/mpc/ARCHITECTURE.md

 # Architecture

-This doc outlines the architecture for NEAR's Multi-Party Computation (MPC) related services which powers FastAuth and Chain Signatures.

-## FastAuth (aka mpc-recovery)

-FastAuth allows a user to store their login details for their NEAR wallet in a set amount of MPC nodes.
-Each node contains a share of the user's credentials.
-Note, this will likely change in the future as we resdesign the system to utilize chain signatures instead of having to purely rely on a standalone MPC service for NEAR accounts.

-## Chain Signatures

-Chain signature is an MPC service that facilitates the ability to sign arbitrary payloads by calling into a smart contract and eventually getting back a signature.
-This signature can be used for various purposes such as deriving new public keys associated to foreign chains.

 There are several components that make up chain-signatures.
 This includes but is not limited to the following:

 - NEAR Smart Contract